;

 Retail sales

-Retail sales rose by xx% year-on-year in January, according to the Retail Economics Retail Sales Index, following a weak Golden Quarter.
+Retail sales rose by xx% year-on-year in February according to the Retail Economics Retail Sales Index.
+Factors impacting the headline performance in the month include:

 Take out a FREE 30 day membership trial to read the full report.